younggak/DiscreteMath/README.md

 # Programming assignment 1

 ## Introduction
 This is the solver program which is a n x m grid with more outside number.
 Each cell will contain a number between 1 and 9.
-The aim of a puzzle is to not have a number colored diffrently, such that
+The aim of a puzzle is to not have a number colored differently, such that
 - The number of each column above is the same as the sum of the numbers in the black squares of the column.
 - The number of each rows right is the same as the sum of the numbers in the white qwuares of the column.
 - No information on the coloring is given, initially.